rdavidgonzaleza/rdavidgonzaleza/README.md

 Mobile Developer | Data Scientist
 ---------------------------------

-I’ve been programming for about three years and hold a Bachelor's degree in Computer Science.
+I’ve been working as a programmer for about three years and I hold a Bachelor's degree in Computer Science.
 Currently, I’m pursuing a degree in Systems Engineering to deepen my technical knowledge.

-I gained valuable experience as a Data Scientist at OlimpIA, where I built interactive dashboards using Power BI and developed a time series prediction model with ARIMA, working exclusively in Python.

-At the moment, I’m working as a freelancer developer, building exciting projects using Flutter, Spring and Angular.
-In the near future, I’m looking forward to exploring Kotlin, Swift or Kotlin Multiplatform and continuing to grow as a developer across different technologies.
+At the moment, I’m working as a freelancer developer, building some peak projects using Flutter, Go, Spring, React and Angular.
+In the near future, I’m looking forward to exploring Kotlin and Swift, and continuing to grow as a developer across different technologies.

 * 🌍  I'm based in Cartagena, Colombia
-* ✉️  You can contact me at [rdavidgonzaleza@outlook.com](mailto:rdavidgonzaleza@outlook.com)
+* ✉️  You can contact me at [rdavidgonzaleza@gmail.com](mailto:rdavidgonzaleza@gmail.com)
 * 🧠  I'm learning CI/CD and AI Agents with n8n!
 * ⚡  I really love my girlfriend